DougTrajano/olid-br/docs/index.en.md

 <figure>
   <img src="images/olid-en-taxonomy.png"/>
-  <figcaption>The three-level hierarchical taxonomy for categorizing offensive language, proposed by <a href="https://arxiv.org/abs/1902.09666" target="_blank">Zampieri et al. (2019)</a>.</figcaption>
+  <figcaption>The three-level hierarchical taxonomy for categorizing offensive language.
+Proposed by <a href="https://arxiv.org/abs/1902.09666" target="_blank">Zampieri et al. (2019)</a>.</figcaption>
 </figure>

 OLID was used in the [OffensEval: Identifying and Categorizing Offensive Language in Social Media (SemEval 2019 - Task 6)](https://competitions.codalab.org/competitions/20011) shared task.

 ### How dataset was generated?

-The examples was retrieved from Twitter using the [Twitter API](https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets) and searching for keywords and constructions that are often included in offensive messages, see the table below for the list of keywords:
+The examples were retrieved from Twitter using the [Twitter API](https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets) and searching for keywords and constructions that are often included in offensive messages, see the table below for the list of keywords:

 | Keyword | Offensive % |
 | :-----: | :---------: |